Effects of primordial magnetic fields on 21 cm multifrequency angular power spectra: Cosmic signal

 where the power spectrum, $P_B(k)$ is given by \cite{kk11}

-with $A_B$ its amplitude and $k_L$ a pivot wave number chosen to be 1 Mpc$^{-1}$.
+with $A_B$ its amplitude and $k_L$ a pivot wave number chosen to be 1 Mpc$^{-1}$ \;\,\footnote{ For {\sl helical}, gaussian random magnetic fields, in general, there is a second contribution to the 2-point function.
+For further details and the resulting CMB temperature anisotropies and polarization see, e.g., \cite{kk12}.}.
+Numerical solutions will be presented for negative spectral indices.
 Moreover a gaussian window function ${\cal W}$ is used to implement effectively the damping of magnetic fields by photon viscosity in a process similar to the damping of density perturbations by photon diffusion or Silk damping before decoupling.
 This is encoded by an upper cut-off wave number $k_m$ of the magnetic field spectrum by choosing ${\cal W}(k,k_m)=\pi^{-3/2}k_m^{-3}e^{-(k/k_m)^2}$. $k_m$ has its largest value at recombination \cite{sb,jko} and is given for the bestfit parameters of Planck 2018 data only \cite{kk21,Planck-2018} by

-In the standard $\Lambda$CDM model initial conditions for numerical calculations of the CMB anisotropies are set long before photon decoupling but usually after neutrino decoupling.
-In this case neutrino anisotropic stress is non zero.
-In general primordial magnetic fields have a non zero anisotropic stress term.
-Here the compensated magnetic mode is used for which initial conditions are set such that the neutrino and magnetic field anisotropic stress terms cancel each other.
-This yields an isocurvature type perturbation, cf. e.g. \cite{Giovannini:2004aw,pfp,sl,kk11,kk12}.